David P. Turner / October 11, 2020

 Bonaiuti’s Great Transition away from that trajectory was characterized by degrowth − reduction in the importance of market exchange, reduced production and consumption, and transitioning towards forms of property and company ownership that feature local communities, small shareholders, and public institutions.

 As an Earth system scientist, I agree with Bonaiuti about the human enterprise on Earth hitting the biophysical limits of the Earth system.
 Regarding complexity though, I am more sanguine.
 A transition to global sustainability is likely to require more complexity, especially in the form of a more elaborate set of global governance institutions.
+The energy costs could be paid by an expanded renewable energy infrastructure (hopefully without the expansion hitting its DMR).

 For Raskin, the key factor that could unify humanity is the systemic environmental crises that are rapidly engulfing the world (e.g. climate change).
 People will be forced to work together to address these crises.
 He sees the needed change as a bottom-up driven process, i.e. a “global citizens movement” with strong participation of civil society.